mydeveloperplanet/MyAICodingPlanet/generate-cron/README.md

 ---

 ## Response Analysis
 Saturday is included now, but still, this cron expression is not correct.
 The seconds are still missing.
+The summary tells us that the task will also run on Sundays, which is not correct.

 ## Prompt
 Last attempt using a CPU, but explicitly mentioning Spring Boot.